HeydenLabASU/3D-2PT/README.md

 $ cd test-system

 The following software is required to run the test simulations:
-- GROMACS (version 2018.1 or higher, www.gromacs.org)
+- GROMACS (version 2022.5 or higher, www.gromacs.org) (expected terminal command "gmx")
-- VMD (version 1.9.3 or higher, Visual Molecular Dynamics, http://www.ks.uiuc.edu/Research/vmd)
+- VMD (version 1.9.3 or higher, Visual Molecular Dynamics, http://www.ks.uiuc.edu/Research/vmd) (expected terminal command "vmd")

 The test system consists of a sodium and a chloride ion separated by 3.0A in water.
 Enter the corresponding sub-directory: